 Chris Coschignano is seeking re-election as an Oyster Bay Councilman.
-He was first elected to the town council in 2001 and re-elected in 2005.
-He is running on the Republican, Conservative and Independence Party lines.
+He was first elected to the Town Council in 2001 and re-elected in 2005.
+He is running on the Republican, Conservative and Independence lines,

 “I’ve served for eight years,” said Coschignano.
 “I believe that what we’ve accomplished is very positive for the Town of Oyster Bay.
 The town is going in the right direction.
 We’re the most stable level of government.
 We have a terrific bond rating and provide the services that our residents call for and respect.
 We’re very responsive as the closest level of government.”